mzazon/awesome-cloud-projects/aws/serverless-data-lake-architecture/serverless-data-lake-architecture.md

    echo "✅ Created Lambda IAM role and policy"
    ```

-   The IAM role and policy are now established, providing Lambda functions with the necessary permissions to access data lake resources.
-This security configuration enables secure interaction between Lambda functions and services like S3, DynamoDB, and EventBridge while maintaining strict access controls.
-The comprehensive policy ensures our data processing pipeline can operate with appropriate security boundaries, forming the authorization foundation for all subsequent data operations.
+   The IAM roles establish the security framework for our data lake architecture, ensuring each service component operates with appropriate permissions while maintaining strict security boundaries.
+These roles enable secure service-to-service communication and provide the authorization foundation necessary for Lambda functions to access S3 data, publish events to EventBridge, and store metadata in DynamoDB.
+The comprehensive policy configuration supports all data processing operations while adhering to AWS security best practices.

 2. **Create Lambda Layer with Shared Libraries**:

-   Lambda layers revolutionize code management in serverless architectures by enabling shared libraries across multiple functions.
-This approach addresses the critical challenge of code duplication and large deployment packages that plague traditional serverless implementations.
-By creating a shared layer containing common utilities, data validation logic, and external dependencies, we achieve code reusability while reducing individual function package sizes.
-This architectural pattern is essential for enterprise data lake implementations where multiple Lambda functions perform similar data processing operations.
-As detailed in the [AWS Lambda layers documentation](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html), layers separate application code from dependencies, enabling more maintainable and efficient deployments.
+   Lambda layers revolutionize serverless architecture by enabling code sharing across multiple functions, dramatically reducing deployment package sizes and ensuring consistent library versions throughout the data processing pipeline.
+This architectural pattern addresses the critical challenge of code duplication in enterprise serverless applications where similar data processing logic appears across multiple functions.
+Our shared layer includes common utilities for data validation, quality assessment, and event publishing, creating a reusable foundation that improves maintainability and development efficiency.
+According to the [AWS Lambda layers documentation](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html), layers provide separation between application logic and dependencies, enabling more efficient and maintainable serverless deployments.

    ```bash
    # Create directory structure for Lambda layer